omidshy/aMD/README.md

 It calculates the viscosity from the pressure fluctuations data from an MD simulation using the Einstein and Green-Kubo expressions.
 The viscosity is computed from the integral of the elements of the pressure tensor (or their autocorrelation function).

+Usage: `python visco.py`

+An example data file 'press.data' is available in example directory.
+The required parameters of the MD simulation can be found in 'md.param' file.